 - third party service providers and partners who assist and enable us to use the personal data to, for example, support delivery of or provide functionality on the website or services, or to market or promote our goods and services to you

 - regulators, law enforcement bodies, government agencies, courts or other third parties where we think it’s necessary to comply with applicable laws or regulations, or to exercise, establish or defend our legal rights.
 Where possible and appropriate, we will notify you of this type of disclosure

 - an actual or potential buyer (and its agents and advisers) in connection with an actual or proposed purchase, merger or acquisition of any part of our business

 - other people where we have your consent.

 International Data Transfers

 When we share data, it may be transferred to, and processed in, countries other than the country you live in – such as to the United States, where some of our data hosting provider’s servers are located.
 These countries may have laws different to what you’re used to.
 Rest assured, where we disclose personal data to a third party in another country, we put safeguards in place to ensure your personal data remains protected.

 For individuals in the European Economic Area (EEA), this means that your data may be transferred outside of the EEA.
-Where your personal data is transferred outside the EEA, it will only be transferred to countries that have been identified as providing adequate protection for EEA data, or to a third party where we have approved transfer mechanisms in place to protect your personal data – i.e., by entering into the European Commission’s Standard Contractual Clauses, or by ensuring the entity is Privacy Shield certified (for transfers to US-based third parties).
+Where your personal data is transferred outside the EEA, it will only be transferred to countries that have been identified as providing adequate protection for EEA data, or to a third party where we have approved transfer mechanisms in place to protect your personal data – i.e., by entering into the European Commission’s Standard Contractual Clauses.
 For further information, please contact us using the details set out in the Contact us section below.